What My Current Bag Says About My Current Life

 Growing up wearing a school uniform on the daily, seeing JanSport backpacks everywhere, and even using one myself until it lasted, I never really gave bags much importance.
-As a Catholic school girl through and through, I paid more attention to my shoes, my skirt length, and the accessories I'd sneak in to wear (in the name of "simplicity", it's wasn't allowed in school).
+As a Catholic school girl through and through, I paid more attention to my shoes, my skirt length, and the accessories I'd sneak in to wear (back story: in the name of "simplicity", it's wasn't allowed in school).

 HIGH SCHOOL AND MY PUNK ROCK PHASE

-Of course I stayed quiet, pretended to be amused, and went through the motions.
+I didn't, and instead, I stayed quiet, pretended to be amused, and went through the motions.
 I was genuinely interested in science, after all.
 Yet I did nothing about my backpack and its questionable button pins; I thought it was one of the ways in which I quietly expressed myself.
-At the end of it all, I survived high school despite my angst.
+At the end of it all, I survived high school life despite my angst.
 I'd like to believe I successfully covered it all up with my antics, my quirks, my humor, and pretending to be smart.

 COLLEGE DAYS AND MY COLLEGE STYLE

 There was a brief moment when I carried a skulls 'n' roses JanSport backpack during the first few years, when we were all taking up the general subjects and had P.E.
 The rest of my college years, however, were spent carrying the quintessential tita Le Pliage, and, well, other renditions of bags "you can stuff everything in".